LovekeshMahale/AndroidApp---Fall_Detection_Using_Fuzzy_Logic-main/README.md

-# Android Application for Fall Detection and Alert system Using Fuzzy Logic (_Simulink_)
+# Android Application for Fall Detection and Alert System Using Fuzzy Logic (Simulink)
-This project implements a fall detection mechanism using fuzzy logic concepts in Simulink (MATLAB).
-It simulates an Android application with the following features :
+This project demonstrates a fall detection system that leverages fuzzy logic within Simulink (MATLAB) to simulate an Android application.
+The app is designed with the following features:

 ## Features
-### 1. Monitor Accelerometer Data
+### 1. Accelerometer Data Monitoring
-- Monitor the accelerometer data of your phone when the app is running.
-- Detect if there is a fall based on the accelerometer readings.
+- Continuously track accelerometer data while the app is active to detect falls based on the readings.

-### 2. Record Audio and Measure Sound Level
+### 2. Audio Recording and Sound Level Measurement
-- Automatically switch on the microphone of the phone if a fall is detected.
+- Automatically activate the phone's microphone upon detecting a fall to record audio and assess the sound level.
-- Measure the sound level of the recorded audio.

 ### 3. Estimate Danger Level Using Fuzzy Logic
-- Use fuzzy sound levels (Low, Medium, High) and fuzzy accelerometer levels (Low, Medium, High).
-- Estimate the level of danger (Low, Medium, High) based on the fuzzy inputs.
+- Utilize fuzzy logic to evaluate sound levels (Low, Medium, High) and accelerometer data (Low, Medium, High), determining the danger level (Low, Medium, High) based on these inputs.

-### 4. Send Alert with Audio and Location
+### 4. Alert System with Audio and Location:
-- If the danger level is High, send an alert to another phone using TCP/IP or UDP network.
-- Transmit the recorded sound from Step 2 and the GPS location of the current phone.
+- If a high danger level is detected, send an alert to a designated phone via TCP/IP or UDP, including the recorded audio and the phone’s GPS location.

-### 5. Play Buzzer Sound
+### 5. Buzzer Activation:
-- Play a buzzer sound (alarm type) on the current phone if the danger level is Medium or High.
-- The sound level of the buzzer is proportional to the estimated danger level.
+- Trigger a buzzer sound on the phone if the danger level is assessed as Medium or High, with the sound intensity proportional to the detected danger level.

-## Course
+## Course Context:

-This project was completed as part of the Control Systems course at the Indian Institute of Technology Gandhinagar (IIT Gandhinagar) under the guidance of [Prof. Nithin V. George](https://www.iitgn.ac.in/faculty/ee/fac-nithin).
+This project was developed as part of the Control Systems course at the Indian Institute of Technology Gandhinagar (IIT Gandhinagar), under the guidance of [Prof. Nithin V. George](https://www.iitgn.ac.in/faculty/ee/fac-nithin).